episerver-services/saas-cms-fe-starter/docs/monorepo-structure-notes.md

 3. Extract shared code into `packages/lib-optimizely` + `packages/config`.
 4. Update imports to workspace aliases.
 5. Move test presets into `packages/testing`.
+6. Add `packages/hooks` for reusable client-side logic.
-6. Wire `turbo` + CI.
+7. Wire `turbo` + CI.
-7. Split envs and connect each app to hosting (Vercel or other).
+8. Split envs and connect each app to hosting (Vercel or other).